oks-erm/quiz-time/README.md

 ## Design

-The project's design springs from the easthetics of gaming machines and [God's Own Junkyard](https://www.godsownjunkyard.co.uk/) art space.
+The project's design springs from the aesthetics of gaming machines and [God's Own Junkyard](https://www.godsownjunkyard.co.uk/) art space.
 One of the reasons is that setting a quiz in more obvious pub settings seemed not acceptable for some groups of potential players.
-A pub setting does not seem very appropriate for younger players, religious and ethnic groups, whose customs disaprove of alcohol and pubs by assosiation.
-To make it apealing for broader audience a more neutral solution was opted for.
+A pub setting does not seem very appropriate for younger players and some religious groups.
+A more neutral solution was chosen to make it appealing to the broader audience.

 ### Colour Scheme

 ![Palette](assets/images/readme/palette.png)
-Colour scheme is inspired by neon signs and neon glowing effects are used throughout the website.
-Shades of magenta and blue are bold and cheerful balanced out with deep black-blue and pastel light blue and grey.
+Neon signs inspired a colour scheme and neon glowing effects used throughout the website.
+Shades of magenta and blue are bold and cheerful, balanced out with deep black-blue and pastel light blue and grey.

 #### **Cultured White**
 #f8f8f8 - is used for neon glow effect and spreading light effect.